I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 The Cooper: No. When the fighting gets this bad, they don’t bother with coffins.

-Mifune plays a samurai without a master and Kurosawa’s camera emphasizes the greatness of his heroes.
+Mifune plays a samurai without a master, and Kurosawa’s camera emphasizes the greatness of his heroes.

 Sanjuro: I’m not dying yet.
 I have to kill quite a few men first.

-Of course, a great story has to go hand-in-hand with a great soundtrack.
-Kurosawa considered music as a counterpoint to what was shown on the screen.
-But the sound itself is important as well.
-The sound engineer, after a lot of research, found out that the perfect sample for the sound of the sword cutting through something or someone was putting two chopsticks inside a raw chicken and then hacking it with a sword.
-Starting with Seven Samurai (1954), Kurosawa started using multiple cameras and long lenses, taping his characters from distance, which allowed them to act more naturally.
+From Seven Samurai (1954) onward, Kurosawa used multiple cameras and long lenses, filming his characters from a distance, which allowed them to act more naturally.
 The movement is the key point here.
 You can tell a story with movement, either by using different lenses or by different cuts.
-He’s often known to use axial cuts, where a scene is split into multiple jump cuts, without camera movements acting as an uninterrupted shot.
-For example, Sanjuro is caught, beaten, and locked, we see a closeup of his face, and then we cut to an open padlock where Sanjuro hides.
+He’s also often known for using axial cuts, where a scene is split into multiple jump cuts, with no camera movement to create an uninterrupted shot.
+For example, Sanjuro is caught, beaten, and locked.
+We see a close-up of his face, and then we cut to an open padlock where Sanjuro hides.
 One other example is when Sanjuro chooses his name and the camera cuts to a nearby mulberry field.
 Kurosawa had other tricks up his sleeve as well.
-In one scene, we see the samurai’s skill who impales a blowing leaf against a wooden floor, which was accomplished by running the shot backwards.
+In one scene, we see the samurai’s skill as he impales a blowing leaf against a wooden floor, which was accomplished by running the shot backwards.

 A low shot picturing a dog carrying a severed hand was Kurosawa’s idea.

-Kurosawa both directed and edited most of his films, working bit by bit every day, which allowed them for a very brief post-production period.
-For example, the shooting for Yojimbo concluded on April 16, 1961, and the film had its premiere in Japan on April 20.
-The most frequent observation about Yojimbo is that we see a parody of the American Western, like the classical example of Zinnemann‘s High Noon.
-But Kurosawa preserved a touch of comedy as well throughout the film, and he ends the film with almost a mythological fight.
-This is a film in which the hero kills dozens of people with his sword in an epic fight full of dust and intrigue.
-But this is also a story in which he is hiding and ends up being carried in a coffin.
-Who would better show the clash between a hero and an anti-hero than Akira Kurosawa?
-In the end, death is everywhere, but it doesn’t matter.
-Like Orin, Seibei’s wife, had mentioned:
+Kurosawa both directed and edited most of his films, working bit by bit every day, which allowed for a very brief post-production period.
+For example, the shooting of Yojimbo concluded on April 16, 1961, and the film premiered in Japan on April 20.
+The most frequent observation about Yojimbo is that we see a parody of the American Western, like the classic example of Zinnemann‘s High Noon.
+But Kurosawa preserved a touch of comedy throughout the film, and he ends it with almost a mythological fight.

 Kill one or a hundred.
 You only hang once.